I restored this bike for Deborah.

 This 1948 Huffman “Dixie Flyer” Balloon-Tire Cruiser is the quintessential post-war American classic.
 Born out of the post-WWII manufacturing boom, this bike is a stunning piece of mid-century Americana.
 It represents a transitional era in cycling history when American factories pivoted from sparse wartime restrictions back to building full-luxury, heavy-duty ballooners designed to last a lifetime.

 Rugged, unmistakably authentic chassis built by the legendary Huffman Manufacturing Company in Dayton, Ohio.
-Super comfortable upright driving position.
-Simple and reliable coaster brakes, awesome 26×2.125 balloon tires, awesome “Dixie Flyer” nose badge.
+Super comfortable upright riding position.
+Simple and reliable coaster brakes, awesome 26×2.125 balloon tires, authentic “Dixie Flyer” nose badge.
+The ancient 2.5V bulb was still alive!
+The new handlebar grips are comfortable and fit the vintage appearance perfectly.
+This bike will turn heads.

 Decoding this bike's Serial Number (8H131922)